Sam-Loh/TicTacToe/README.md

 # TicTacToe

-A python implementation of an TicTacToe AI using a minimax algorithm with alpha-beta pruning.
+A python implementation of a TicTacToe AI using a minimax algorithm with alpha-beta pruning.
+Made for the Mathematical Mysteries Course.